 Hand + Foot

 Since my walking tour of Corning was on a rainy day, I decided to visit Market street to take some pictures during my free time.
-I stumbled upon Soulful Cup which is a coffee shop.
-Since I didn’t want to stay up late, I ordered a chai latte, but Soulful Cup offers quality coffees at an affordable price.
-Soulful Cup also sells gluten-free and vegan baked goods.
+I stumbled upon Soul Full Cup which is a coffee shop.
+Since I didn’t want to stay up late, I ordered a chai latte, but Soul Full Cup offers high quality coffees at reasonable prices.
+Soul Full Cup also sells gluten-free and vegan baked goods.

 After doing research about other places to eat in Corning, NY to visit, I really wanted to have tapas at The Cellar.
 The Cellar is a wine and tapas restaurant on Market Street serving modern fusion cuisine from local food sources with gluten-free, vegetarian, and vegan options.
-For wine lovers, The Cellar has over 100 wines from all over including varieties from wineries in Finger Lakes Wine Country.
+For wine lovers, The Cellar has a large wine selection of over 100 wines from all over including a selection of local Finger Lakes wines.
 The Cellar has a diverse menu so it was kind of hard to choose what to eat, but I enjoyed the poutine with duck fat and pickled vegetables.
 My friends went with the Chicken and Waffles and Pad Thai dinners.

 Dippity Do Dahs